 “It’s funny—most of the plants we bring into our homes aren’t pet-friendly.
-Even your monstera and fiddle leaf fig,” he says in tomorrow’s episode of Good Together.
+Even your monstera and fiddle leaf fig,” he tells Brightly.
 “But it’s all about knowing your pet and having a trust there.”

 Dogs are easy, for the most part.
 Especially because they can’t reach half the plants you have on stands and shelves.
 Cats, on the other hand, tend to be a little more curious.
 (Not to mention have the jumping power to explore those areas.)